cynthialmy/cynthialmy.github.io/resume.md

         <p>"Most obvious is her skills in understanding and working with data.
 She has been a great asset in helping our Data analyst in defining the dashboards we need, and setting frameworks for naming the labels for our events."</p>
         <p>"Cynthia has been responsible for the rollout of some of our features like test drive forms and lead capture forms.
 She has demonstrated that she can lead the execution part of product management by working with various stakeholders to make things happen."</p>
         <p>"Together with the team, Cynthia has on her own initiative, cleaned up the structure of epics, features and stories in our boards, an activity that was well needed.
 Thanks for that."</p>
-        <p>"To summarize: for such a short rotation, Cynthia has already delivered results, shown great initiative and positive attitude and grown in the Product manager role."</p>
+        <p>"To summarize: for such a short time, Cynthia has already delivered results, shown great initiative and positive attitude and grown in the Product manager role."</p>
       </div>
     </div>